Jordan Ayew: Personal life

 Ayew is the son of Maha Ayew and Abedi Pele.
 His maternal grandfather, Alhaji A.A.
 Khadir, is Lebanese.
 His father, uncles Kwame and Sola, and brothers André and Ibrahim are all current or former professional footballers as well as a sister, Imani.
 Ayew is a practising Muslim.
-He is married to Denise Acquah and they have two children.
+He has never been married but shares two children with Denise Acquah and another older son from a previous relationship.

+In addition to his Ghanaian nationality, he holds French nationality.